Serving all of Michigan

 Our East Lansing criminal defense lawyer at Ben Hall Law knows Michigan’s Habitual Offender Law significantly impacts criminal cases and sentencing for repeat offenders.

-This law allows for enhanced penalties for individuals who have prior felony convictions and are subsequently convicted of new felony offenses.
-The goal is to deter repeat offenses by imposing stricter punishments on those with a criminal history in Michigan.
+This law allows enhanced penalties for individuals with prior felony convictions who commit new felony offenses.
+The goal is to deter repeat crime by imposing stricter penalties on those with a criminal history in Michigan.

 Habitual Offender Law Impact Criminal Cases and Sentencing for Repeat Offenders